dokku/dokku/docs/deployment/zero-downtime-deploys.md

        http://myapp.dokku.me
 ```

-## Example: Failing Rails Deployment
+## Example: Failing Rails deployment

 In this example, a Rails application fails to deploy.
-The reason for the failure is that the postgres database connection fails.
+The reason for the failure is that the PostgreSQL database connection fails.
 The initial checks will fail while we wait for the server to start up, just like in the above example.
-However, once the server does start accepting connections, we will see an error 500 due to the postgres database connection failure.
+However, once the server does start accepting connections, we will see an error 500 due to the PostgreSQL database connection failure.

-Once the attempts have been exceeded, the deployment fails and we see the container output, which shows the Postgres connection errors.
+Once the attempts have been exceeded, the deployment fails and we see the container output, which shows the PostgreSQL connection errors.

-### CHECKS file
+### `CHECKS` file

 ```
 WAIT=10